c3-e/spark/python/docs/source/getting_started/install.rst

 ============= ========================= ======================================
 Package       Minimum supported version Note
 ============= ========================= ======================================
-`pandas`      1.0.5                     Optional for Spark SQL `pyarrow`     1.0.0                     Optional for Spark SQL `py4j`        0.10.9.7                  Required `pandas`      1.0.5                     Required for pandas API on Spark `pyarrow`     1.0.0                     Required for pandas API on Spark `numpy`       1.15                      Required for pandas API on Spark and MLLib DataFrame-based API; Optional for Spark SQL
+`pandas`      0.23.2                    Optional for Spark SQL `NumPy`       1.7                       Required for MLlib DataFrame-based API `pyarrow`     1.0.0                     Optional for Spark SQL `Py4J`        0.10.9.5                  Required `pandas`      0.23.2                    Required for pandas API on Spark `pyarrow`     1.0.0                     Required for pandas API on Spark `Numpy`       1.14                      Required for pandas API on Spark
 ============= ========================= ======================================

 Note that PySpark requires Java 8 or later with ``JAVA_HOME`` properly set.